-Swimming pools may pose hazard for people with heart devicesMay 9th, 2013 in Cardiology /
+Swimming pools may pose hazard for people with heart devicesMay 9, 2013 by Alan Mozes, Healthday Reporter in Medicine & Health / Cardiology

 (HealthDay)—With summer approaching, researchers caution that swimming pools may pose a risk to patients with irregular heartbeats who've received implantable defibrillators.